isomerpages/nlb-biblioasia/_oct-2021/how-changi-airport-came-to-be/photo-essay-and-further-resources.md

 ####The Second Runway
 ![Alt text for image on Isomer site](/images/vol-17-issue-3/changi-airport-photo-essay/runway2.png)
-<div style="background-color: white;">Runway II at Changi Airport, 1985.
-Civil Aviation Authority of Singapore Collection, courtesy of National Archives of Singapore. </div>
+<div style="background-color: white;">Runway II at Changi Airport, 1985. <i>Civil Aviation Authority of Singapore Collection, courtesy of National Archives of Singapore</i>.</div>

 The construction of the 3,355-metre second runway was part of Changi Airport’s phase two development, which would include the construction of a second passenger terminal building.
 Despite being shorter than the first runway, the second runway cost 30 percent more to be built, because of inflation.
 The second runway was built on almost entirely reclaimed land and became operational in February 1984.[^9]